MainulDip/NodeJS_Server_Study/README.md

 ```

 ### Terms:
 `“batteries included”` => the product/library/framework comes together (built in) with all possible parts/extensions required for full usability.
-So no need to install 3rd party extension.
+So no need to install 3rd party extension